Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/02-annotation-&-visulaization.md

 -----------------------

 ### Other visualizations - MA plots

-MA plots are also useful ways to visualize results from a DE analysis of RNA-seq data.
-These involve plotting the log2 fold-change (the so called M-value, representing the *M* in *MA-plot*) against the average expression level of a gene (the *A* in *MA-plot*).

 The MA-plot allows us to inspect the **full range of expression values over which we detected significant DEGs, and what the magnitude of these fold-changes is**.
 In a typical experiment, we expect to see DEGs across most of the range of expression values.
 To help identify genes that were significantly DE, any gene with an adjusted P-value of &lt; 0.05 (or whatever threshold is set) is colored in red.